Changes - We're changing our fixed term investments

 We're changing our fixed term investments

-NS&I has looked after the nation’s savings for over 150 years, and now 26 million people trust us with their money.
+NS&I has looked after the nation’s savings for over 150 years, and now over 25 million people trust us with their money.
 Like any organisation, we have to move with the times, so, we’re modernising our systems and encouraging our customers to deal with us directly – online, by phone and by post.

 We’re also simplifying our range of accounts and investments to make them more consistent and easier to understand.
 As part of these plans we’re making changes to our fixed term investments.